Mirchi (film): Casting

-Finalized the casting of the film with two heroines Anushka and Richa Gangopadhyay.
-The father and mother characters in the film are being played by Tamil actors Sathyaraj and Nadhiya.
+The team finalised the casting of the two lead actresses Anushka and Richa Gangopadhyay.
+The father and mother characters in the film were played by Sathyaraj and Nadhiya respectively.

 Filming

 Principal photography for the film began on 1 December 2011 at S. V. P. National Police Academy establishment in Hyderabad.
 Filming resumed on 16 January 2012 at a house set at Kokapet on the outskirts of Hyderabad.
 The set was built and previously used for S. S. Rajamouli's Maryada Ramanna.
 The filming continued till end of January with action Sequences for climax episodes were canned.
 After one month, filming resumed at Saradhi Studios in Hyderabad.
 Director canned few scenes involving Supreeth, Kota Srinivasa Rao and Prabhas.

 In March 2012, filming was done at Ramoji Film City with lead actors.
 Filming resumed from 17 May in RFC where action sequences were canned on a railway station set.
 A new schedule began from 17 June in Hyderabad where important scenes on lead actors were shot.
 After the schedule, filming resumed in Pollachi where scenes on Prabhas, Anushka and Richa were canned.
 It was reported that the unit would move to Italy to shoot few songs on the lead actors.
 The film completed its Europe schedule on 14 October, where couple of songs were shot.
 The unit members of the film shifted to Tenkasi for shooting action scenes on 24 October.
 The next schedule of the film was progressed at Ramoji Film City picturising a song "Suno Senorita" on Prabhas and Richa Gangopadhyay.
 The Small Schedule of the movie was canned at Kutralam in Tamil Nadu on Prabhas, Anushka Shetty and on few lead Cast members.
 Ramajogayya Sastry visited the shooting spot of Mirchi at Annapurna Studios where a song was canned on Prabhas and Anushka Shetty with Dance Master Prem Rakshith.
 The visual effects of the movie was done by Light Line Entertainments in which a foreign location was creatively visualised.